Meet our Board Members

 Dr. Boris believes that guests of High Watch should receive holistic care for more than just their mental health and addiction needs.
 He believes that their physical health is equally important in ensuring that guests are able to manage their addiction successfully.

 Dr. Boris received his degree in medicine from New York College of Osteopathic Medicine and completed his Emergency Medicine residency at Lincoln Medical and Mental Health center in Bronx, NY.
+He is certified as a Medical Review Officer by the AMMRO.

 Jim Daly has been a friend and supporter of High Watch for many years.
 Now semi-retired, Jim’s career as a trader on Wall Street spanned decades.
 During his career, Jim had a front row seat to the bear market of the late 1970’s through the bull markets of the 80’s and 90’s.